What is ROTC?

 For ROTC, Cadets proceed through college as normal students, and once they graduate and complete the requirements of the program, they receive the gold bars of a Second Lieutenant, and become Officers.
 A typical week for a Cadet includes 3 days of Physical Training (PT), one day of Military Science Class, and one day of Leadership Lab, in which the lessons learned in class are then used practically in simulated exercises.
 To learn more about Cadet life, visit our Cadet Profile page.

 There are also scholarships which Cadets can compete for.
 UChicago currently has 13 Cadets receiving full tuition, along with a monthly stipend and a book stipend.
-To learn more about scholarship opportunities, please contact our Company Recruitment Officer CDT Jonathan Merril at (703) 762-6410 or firstname.lastname@example.org or CPT Patrick O'Connell at email@example.com or visit the US Army ROTC website.
+To learn more about scholarship opportunities, please contact our Company Recruitment Officer CDT Jonathan Merril at (703) 762-6410 or firstname.lastname@example.org or CPT Patrick O'Connell at email@example.com.

 However, students who do not plan to commission or compete for scholarship are still welcome to participate in the program!
 It is one of the best opportunities to learn leadership skills that are invaluable for any career path.